straschek-io/t3-pipelines/ReadMe.md

 To make this clear: I have no clue about docker.

 But: I was stressed out from waiting for my pipelines to finish, running apt-get commands in the pipeline was costing too much time.
 So, I googled it.

 This docker image fulfils my personal needs for deployment of TYPO3 via gitlab-ci & bitbucket pipelines.
 Works for me, may work for you.

 ## Features

 PHP 7.1 (See other branches/docker tags for 7.0 and 5.6)
 Composer 1.5.2
 TYPO3 Surf (dev-master)
 node 8.9.1
 npm 5.5.1
 yarn 1.3.2
 grunt-cli 1.2.0
 bower 1.8.2
 Sass 3.5.3 (Bleeding Edge)

 ### PHP versions

-uxktn/t3-pipelines:latest (currently php 7.1)
+`uxktn/t3-pipelines` or `uxktn/t3-pipelines:latest` (currently php 7.1)
-uxktn/t3-pipelines:php71
-uxktn/t3-pipelines:php70
-uxktn/t3-pipelines:php56
+`uxktn/t3-pipelines:php71`
+`uxktn/t3-pipelines:php70`
+`uxktn/t3-pipelines:php56`

 ### Example for bitbucket pipelines
 ```